 The course language is English.

-Students wanting to attend the seminar must be enrolled for either the second or a higher semester of the BWL Master (PStO 2018) and need to register for a place at the seminar using the application form (form will open in August 2022).
+Students wanting to attend the seminar must be enrolled for either the second or a higher semester of the BWL Master (PStO 2018).
+Seminar registration is CLOSED.

 Important dates and deadlines

 • Kickoff session: October 18, 2022, (14:00-16:00, room 024 Ludwigstr.
 28 RG)